bbwheroes/tool-collection/os/linux.md

 - [Ly](https://github.com/fairyglade/ly)

 ## Window Manager (Tiling)
-- Most windown managers are tiling that means that they fill your whole screen.
+- Most window managers are tiling, that means that they fill your whole screen.
 Even if you have more than one window open.
-This is for people who want to buff there efficenie and strive for mouseless development.
+This is for people who want to buff their efficiency and strive for mouseless development.
-- [i3](https://i3wm.org/) (Most popular window manager so alot of tutorials.
+- [i3](https://i3wm.org/) (Most popular window manager, so many tutorials.
 Recommended)
 - [i3-gaps](https://github.com/Airblader/i3) (Fork form i3 with more options.
-Recommended if you want more options out of you i3-config. build from source)
+Recommended if you want more options out of your i3-config.
+Build from source)
-- [Sway](https://swaywm.org/?ref=itsfoss.com) (i3 but with Wayland)
+- [Sway](https://swaywm.org/?ref=itsfoss.com) (i3, but with Wayland)
 - [bspwm](https://github.com/baskerville/bspwm)
 - [herbstluftwm](http://www.herbstluftwm.org/)
 - [awesome](https://awesomewm.org/index.html)